Kaatrullavarai: Production

 Director Radha Bharathi who directed films such as Vaigasi Poranthachu (1990) and Kizhakke Varum Paattu (1993) made his return to Tamil cinema after a hiatus with Kaatrullavarai under the banner of Sheeaasu Films.
 Jai Akash was chosen to play the hero of the film and paired once again with actress Pranathi after Gurudeva (2005).
 S. Suresh, the producer of the film played an important role and Madhupriya, a debutante acted opposite him, while Vadivelu handled the comedy.
-Kichas had cranked the camera whereas music was scored by music director Bharani.
-Speaking about the film, the director said, "the film has a gripping story of an actress kidnapped by a few anti-socials with the hero stepping in to rescue her".

 Soundtrack

 The film score and the soundtrack were composed by Bharani.
 The soundtrack features 8 tracks.

 Reception

 A critic from Sify opined that "What happens when a star struck youngster and producer decides to play action heroes?
 Kaatrullavarai directed by veteran Radha Bharathi is a badly made film with no logic or storyline".
-Balaji Balasubramaniam of bbthots.com wrote, "the film has an uncharismatic lead pair, weak cast, unreal characters, unbelievable situations, medical blunders, unfunny comedy, cheap item numbers and vulgar duets".
-Indiaglitz said, "Jai Akash looks dull and weak while Pranathy lacks any screen presence.
-The newcomer Suresh does nothing to impress the audience.
-Vadivelu's comedy too doesn't work" and added, "nothing can save the movie as the director seems to have shot himself in the foot".
-P. V. Sathish Kumar of nowrunning.com wrote, "Radha Bharathi's loosely coupled screenplay and hackneyed narration are responsible for not attracting the audience".